mongoid/mongoid-cached-json/README.md

 Transformations
 ---------------

 You can define global transformations on all JSON values with `Mongoid::CachedJson.config.transform`.
-Each transformation must return the new value.
+Each transformation must return a value.
 In the following example we extend the JSON definition with an application-specific `:trusted` field and encode any content that is not trusted.

 ``` ruby
 class Widget